ghosert/VimProject/StudyPyramid/Mako/Mako.markdown

 mytemplate = Template("""<%include file="header.txt"/> hello world!""", lookup=mylookup)
 print mytemplate.render()
 ```
-Above, we created a textual template which includes the file "header.txt".
-In this way, it will search in the directory "/docs" for the file "header.txt".
+Above, we created a textual template which includes the file `header.txt`.
+In this way, it will search in the directory `/docs` for the file `header.txt`.

 **2. TemplateLookup.get_template(templatename)**